Huang-W/huangw-dev/pgp-install.md

 If you ever lose access to your primary key, or your primary key is compromised, you can use a revocation certificate to revoke your primary key.
 The revocation certificate will take effect only when it is combined with the public portion of your primary key and distributed to the web.
 The private key is still more important to keep safe, but revocation can be your fallback mechanism.
 In this section, we'll generate a revocation certificate.

-Use the uid generated in the previous section to identify your key, and create a revocation certification for it.
+Use the **uid** provided in the previous section to identify your key, and create a revocation certification for it.

 ```
 $ gpg --generate-revocation 'Ward (https://huangw.dev) <ward@huangw.dev>'